zeromq/zproject/README.md

          builds of this component on several agents (specified by label or docker) vs. a sequential build on a single agent.

+         Similarly, a check_sequential option can be defined so that self-testing stages would run sequentially.
+This can be needed at early stages of a project's evolution, where hardcoding is prevalent so parallel runs in same operating environemnt cause conflicts to each other.
+Ultimately a project should remove this flag ;)

          The build_* and test_* options influence the default setting of corresponding build arguments for the project.
 You can still run a custom Jenkins Build with Arguments with other